 February 2020 - An ‘Instructable’ for replicating the effort in your community was posted on Public Lab.
 Add your thoughts there!

-March 2020 - The importance of clean air saving lives underscores the value of street trees, as seen in this NY Times article.
+Spring 2020 - The importance of clean air saving lives underscores the value of street trees, as seen in this NY Times article.